anton-mel/Algorithms/README.md

-To view all the pages, either click on "Load More" at the end of the file or download the files.
+To view all the pages, either click on "Load More" at the end or download the files.